DylanLee91/DSI-Projects/Project4/README_Project4.md

 Below are the summary of top 30 coefficients that are most useful for predicting the presence of West Nile Virus in Windy City.
 ![image](../logreg.png)

+# Key Findings
+### Cost:
+It cost approximately USD$25,000 to spray an area of 28 squared km by Vector Disease Control International, the provider for Chicago this year.
+Scaling appropriately, the cost would be about USD$540,000.
+### Benefit
+1 in 5 people infected with WNV develop West Nile fever and 1 in 150 people develop more severe symptoms In 2017, there were 90 WNV cases, including 8 deaths.
+Assuming the median household income in Chicago of $55,295 and an average hospital cost of USD$25,000 per patient, the cost was approximately USD$490,000.
+### Analysis
+It will not be economic to conduct spraying insecticide, given the lack of impact.

+# Recommendations
+- Insecticide spraying has not proven to be significant in reducing infection rates and requires more data and more campaigns for us to optimise its impact.
+In the meantime, we should also focus on other courses of action based on our findings.
+- Prepare ahead of time to combat the West Nile Virus during the period it is most likely to occur and invest more resources in:
+  - Public information campaigns to prevent behaviour that would lead to mosquitos breeding
+  - Increased testing, especially of traps that have a high prevalence of infection and traps that are close to previously infected traps
+- Focus on developing strategies specific to the two species Culex Pipiens and Culex Restuans e.g. releasing sterilised mosquitoes to breed with the mosquitos in the area.
+- Leverage a predictive model based on weather data and past data, to predict the most infectious periods and prepare for outbreaks

+# Conclusion

+### Project Limitations
+- We would have more insight into the course of action and performance of each model if we knew how our test data scores on different metrics: sensitivity, f1 score, accuracy etc., as currently, we are only able to score these by splitting our train data.
+- With more data on weather for the whole year, we would be able to better create our averaged weather metrics as well as see overarching trends for each year.
+The setup of the dataset (samples split into bins of 50) is not conducive to creating a model that predicts for - - WNV at each location as the datasets should be grouped by samples taken.
+### In conclusion:
+Overall, our model helped us to find the most predictive features and we can continue to use it to help the city to identify potential outbreaks.
+It will need to be combined with vigilant monitoring on the ground, particularly during high risk periods.